 Salvador Metro, Bahia, Brazil

 Salvador Metro is an under-construction metro system in the city of Salvador in Bahia state, Brazil.
-The first section of line one was finished and became operational in June 2012, while line two is expected to be complete by 2014.
+The first section of line one was finished and became operational in June 2012, while line two is expected to be completed by 2017.

-The project is sponsored by the Federal government of Brazil as well as the state government of Bahia, and is operated by Companhia de Transportes de Salvador (Metrosal), which is a consortium of Spanish companies Construcciones y Auxilar de Ferrocarriles (CAF), ICF and Dimetronic.
+The project is sponsored by the Federal government of Brazil as well as the state government of Bahia, and is operated by CCR (Companhia de Concessões Rodoviárias) Metrô Bahia, which is a consortium of Spanish companies Construcciones y Auxilar de Ferrocarriles (CAF), ICF and Dimetronic.

 The Salvador metropolitan area has a population of around 3.5 million, making it the seventh most populous city in Brazil.
-The new metro line, upon completion, is expected to serve an estimated 300,000 passengers a day by 2014.
+The new metro, upon completion, is expected to serve an estimated 300,000 passengers a day.

 Salvador Metro project